A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Results and discussion

-While the phase-field approach is more directly rooted in fracture modeling from a mechanics perspective, its effectiveness in training convolutional neural networks (CNNs) is somewhat constrained by its highly localized nature.
-In contrast, electrical potential data represent a smoothed, global field that is influenced not only by material fracture but also by the underlying geometry and boundary conditions.
-This yields several advantages for deep learning.
-Electrical potential fields offer context-rich features by providing diffuse gradients that inherently reflect the influence of cracks, thereby enabling the network to better learn spatial dependencies.
-Moreover, because electric field distortions extend beyond the immediate vicinity of the crack, the data provide greater spatial coverage, improving class balance and leading to more stable CNN training.
-Importantly, electrical potential fields naturally embed electro-mechanical coupling effects, allowing the network to learn more comprehensive representations that capture not only where damage occurs but also how it affects the overall system behavior.
+While the phase-field approach is directly rooted in the mechanics of fracture, its effectiveness in training CNNs is often constrained by the highly localized and discontinuous nature of the damage variable.
+In contrast, the electric potential distribution represents a continuous, global field influenced by both material fracture and the underlying structural geometry.
+This yields significant advantages for deep learning; specifically, electric potential fields offer context-rich features by providing diffuse gradients that inherently reflect the presence of cracks, enabling the network to capture complex spatial dependencies more effectively.

+The CNN's ability to segment cracks from these potential maps is physically grounded in the "insulating crack" boundary condition within the electromechanical framework.
+Regions where the damage variable $\mathfrak{d} \approx 1$ behave as low-permittivity channels.
+Physically, while the electric field penetrates the crack volume--modeled here as a medium with low but non-zero permittivity--the sharp contrast with the dielectric bulk matrix generates distinct field perturbations.
+Consequently, the electric potential and electric field are forced to bend sharply around the crack, creating high-gradient "corridors" and distorted equipotential contours that serve as unique physical signatures of the crack path.

+Consistent with the findings in \cite{Ref050}, the local field distribution is highly sensitive to the electrical boundary conditions at the crack faces.
+While the present study adopts a strong permittivity degradation with fixed electrode potentials, different physical regimes--such as short-circuit or partially conducting cracks--would yield distinct field signatures.
+Because these electro-mechanical distortions extend beyond the immediate crack tip, the training data provide greater spatial coverage and a more balanced class distribution, leading to enhanced numerical stability and faster convergence.

+Ultimately, the network does not merely perform pattern recognition; it leverages these physically consistent field perturbations to reconstruct the high-fidelity ground-truth crack paths obtained from the phase-field simulations.
+The ability of the deep learning framework to generalize across varying electrical boundary conditions or to enforce perfectly insulating cracks remains a compelling direction for future work.